 Gay men, bi men, men, in general, are urged and encouraged to attend online counseling if they can.
 There’s less pressure when the online realm acts as a buffer against human interaction privy to fear, discrimination and abandonment.
 A licensed professional will still guide you through your journey and talk to your concerns and fears with you.

 Traveling toward a healthy mind is difficult.
+Nicole Issa, PsyD said, “Much of the information they are exposed to is negative and harmful, and thus only reinforces the feeling of isolation.”
 You’d have to practice the art of self-care and to learn to be more open about yourself and to others.
 As a member of the LGBT+ community, revealing yourself can be tough.
 But to heal the past traumas you’ve developed through the years, you’ve got to learn how to let go and embrace yourself for who you are—regardless of what others may think.

 Education is a basic human right that every parent, non-government sectors and government agencies must help children to attain.
 With this, the school has become the second home for students.
 Being considered the second home and spending almost half of one’s life in school, there is much responsibility towards providing the right education and instilling correct life behaviors and values in the minds of young individuals.
 This article will examine the role of schools in the life of the LGBTQ students.